aau-cns/cnspy_trajectory_evaluation/README.md

 ## Examples

-Please refer to the unit-test section in `TrajectoryEvaluation.py`.
+Please refer to the unit-test sections in the directory `test`.

 ### position error plot